openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 #### rewind_indicates_cartridge_change

 Defaults to false.
-If true, assumes reservoir and insulin have been replaced and resets Insulin Age (IAGE) on nightscout
+If true, assumes reservoir and insulin have been replaced and resets Insulin Age (IAGE) on nightscout.

 #### prime_indicates_pump_site_change

 Defaults to false.
-If true, assumes cannula has been replaced and resets Cannula Age (CAGE) on nightscout
+If true, assumes cannula has been replaced after a fixed prime (ignores manual primes) and resets Cannula Age (CAGE) on nightscout.

 #### battery_indicates_battery_change

 Defaults to false.
-If true, assumes battery has been replaced and resets Battery Age (BAGE) on nightscout
+If true, assumes battery has been replaced and resets Battery Age (BAGE) on nightscout.